 To conclude, our scenarios cover from small ESS to large ESS (from portable ESS on your electric bike to a large ESS system in a solar park).

-, fires in lithium battery energy storage systems can be extremely intense and hazardous, requiring specific preventive measures and firefighting techniques.
+In summary, fires in lithium battery energy storage systems can be extremely intense and hazardous, requiring specific preventive measures and firefighting techniques.

 Our team is aware of that and therefore we focus on implementing ESS importance and safety into our safety training scenarios.
 Would you like to request a demo?
 Contact Our Experts.